 Don't give up on future you.

-I get it, you’ve tried everything and feel kind of lost in space with how to manage poorly understood diseases like Complex Regional Pain Syndrome (formerly known as Reflex Sympathetic Dystrophy) or the culmination of multiple other chronic diagnosis.
-You’re doing your best to use your affected body parts as much as possible in the hopes of decreasing pain, but continue to feel stuck and hopeless with little guidance and support.
+I get it, you’ve tried everything and feel kind of lost in space with how to manage poorly understood diseases like Complex Regional Pain Syndrome (formerly known as Reflex Sympathetic Dystrophy), or the culmination of multiple other chronic diagnosis.
+You’re doing your best to stay active and push through in hopes of decreasing pain and hanging on to your life, but continue to feel stuck or hopeless without enough guidance and support.

 I know, because I’ve been there.